VWHA President

 ‘Woumarec’ Wageningen, The Netherlands

 Jacintha Wilmink graduated from Veterinary School of Utrecht University in The Netherlands in 1991 and started work in equine veterinary practice in New Zealand and the Netherlands.
-From 1993 until 2001 she has worked in the Department of Equine Sciences of Utrecht University, where she did a residence in equine surgery and a PhD on equine wound healing, both successfully finished in 2000.
-She has been teaching wound healing and management to veterinary students and veterinarians as well.
-Her area of clinical expertise and interest is equine wound management and she has developped and evaluated a new method for skin grafting in horses, i.e. the Meek micrograft technique.
+From 1993 until 2001 she has worked in the Department of Equine Sciences of Utrecht University, where she did a residence in equine surgery and a PhD on equine wound healing, both successfully finished in 2000, and she has been teaching wound healing and management to

 If you like to know more, please see www.woumarec.nl.